FunAndHelpfulDragon/python-Functions/docs/source/Modules/Ui.rst

 ChangeState
 -----------

-.. py:function:: ChangeState(element, state)
+.. py:function:: ChangeState(Element, state, *, row, column)
     :noindex:

     Show or hide an element

-    :param element: Information about the element
+    :param Element: The element to effect
+    :param state: (Optional) The new mode of the element.
+Defaults to True.
+    :param row: (Optional) The place to put the element.
+Defaults to 0.
-    :param state: (Optional) state to make the element.
-Defaults to True
+    :param column: (Optional) The place to put the element.
+Defaults to 0.
-    :type element: dict
+    :type Element: any (tk object)
     :type state: bool
+    :type row: int
+    :type column: int

 .. code-block:: python

-    tkUi.ChangeState({"Element": textBox, "row": 0, "column": 10})
+    tkUi.ChangeState(textBox, row=0, column=10) # set to true and places at (0, 10)
+    tkUi.ChangeState(textBox, False) # hides

 .. note::
-    element needs to be a dictionary containing "Element" (if state is false) and "row", "column" (if state is true)
+    `row` and `column` are only needed it state is `True`

 CreateStringVar
 ---------------